JeffryGonzalez/devnotes/content/Concepts and Tools/Libraries and Frameworks.md

 Surprisingly, we sort of get a Stockholm Syndrome type thing going with these code bases.
 After we learn the "conventions" of an application, we start to identify with it.
 We identify with the *authority* of the framework you are using.
 We say "Why of *course* you have to put that empty marker interface on this type.
 It's *for the framework*".
 And then justify it by saying "Well, how *else* would a developer know that this method called `Handle` that takes an argument of type `PlaceOrderCommand` would actually, uh, handle the place order command?
 THERE IS NO INTERFACE!
 YOU AREN'T INHERITING SOMETHING!".

-> [!warning] When you start thinking your code is superior because it is sprinkled with all sorts of interfaces, base classes, and attributes by someone else, you make have Framework Stockholm Syndrome
+> [!warning] When you start thinking your code is superior because it is sprinkled with all sorts of interfaces, base classes, and attributes created by someone else, you make have Framework Stockholm Syndrome

 And I bet your tests *suck*.
-They aren't as meaningful as they could be.
+They aren't as meaningful as they could be, and probably really brittle.
 When another developer reads your test, are they able to see it as *documentation* on how something in your application works?
 If you are writing a test for how the `PlaceOrder` command is processed, how much of the code is aligned with the business of placing orders, and how much of it is with the business of your framework?
+Can you even tell the difference anymore?

 Even when you do figure out how to test this stuff, you just don't do it enough.
 Your confidence comes from your ability to add the right *types* to things, and the *magic* of the framework to somehow pull it all together.
 Meanwhile when you get a defect for shipping to non-existent addresses or something, can you find those tests?

 One of the main reasons for things like having to implement interfaces, derive from a base class, add attributes, etc. when working with frameworks in .NET is because the framework needs to know *something* about your code to do it's thing.
+It needs some *angle* to gain some intimacy.

 The framework will "know" about your code because it shares *its* code.
 That `ControllerBase` class your API controller extends is *not your code*.
 The `[HttpPost]` attribute on a method of that class is so the framework will know what that method is *for*.